redhat-na-ssa/demo-ai-gitops-catalog/workshops/overlays/parasol-insurance/README.md

-# Kludge the parasol insurance demo to work
+# Kludge the parasol insurance demo to work with more efficent resource management

 This demo is: